girlbossceo/conduwuit/docs/differences.md

 - Attempts and interest in removing extreme and unnecessary panics/unwraps/expects that can lead to denial of service or such (upstream and upstream contributors want this unusual behaviour for some reason)
 - Merged and cleaned up upstream MRs that have been sitting for 6-12 months
 - Configurable RocksDB logging (`LOG` files) with proper defaults (rotate, max size, verbosity, etc) to stop LOG files from accumulating so much
-- Federated presence support and configurable local presence (via upstream MR)
 - Concurrency support for key fetching for faster remote room joins and room joins that will error less frequently (via upstream MR)
 - Room version 11 support (via upstream MR)
-- Config option to allow guest registrations
 - Explicit startup error/warning if your configuration allows open registration without a token or such like Synapse
 - Improved RocksDB defaults to use new features that help with performance significantly, uses settings tailored to SSDs, various ways to tweak RocksDB, and a conduwuit setting to tell RocksDB to use settings that are tailored to HDDs or slow spinning rust storage.
-- Updated Ruma to latest commit where possible, and add some unstable MSCs (some still require an implementation though)
 - Revamped admin room infrastructure and commands (via upstream MR)
 - Admin room commands to delete room aliases and unpublish rooms from our room directory (via upstream MR)
 - Make spaces/hierarchy cache use cache_capacity_modifier instead of hardcoded small value
 - Add *optional* feature flag to use SHA256 key names for media instead of base64 to overcome filesystem file name length limitations (OS error file name too long) (via upstream MR)
-- Add *optional* feature flag to enable zstd HTTP body compression
+- Add feature flags and config options to enable/build with zstd, brotli, and/or gzip HTTP body compression (response and request)
 - Add support for querying both Matrix SRV records, the deprecated `_matrix` record and `_matrix-fed` record if necessary
 - Add config option for device name federation with a privacy-friendly default (disabled)
 - Add config option for requiring authentication to the `/publicRooms` endpoint (room directory) with a default enabled for privacy